plindman/experiments-apache-camel-hl7/README.md

 # Apache-Camel HL7 message experiment

-Simple example of how to use Apache Camel to simulate reading data, creating an HL7v2 MSH (Message Header Segment) message, and writing it out.
-This example uses Camel's HL7 component and routes to handle data transformations.
+Simple example of how to use Apache Camel to simulate reading data, creating an HL7v2 MSH (Message Header Segment) and FHIR R4 messages, and writing it out.
+This example uses Camel's HL7 components and routes to handle data transformations.

-Requirements:
-- Apache Camel
-- Camel HL7 Component (camel-hl7)
-- Camel Timer Component (to simulate scheduled reads)
-- Camel Log Component (for output)
-- Docker (optional for deployment)

 ### Project Folder Structure